Where the body meets the business

 Your business is functioning, the team is stable, and the results are reasonable.
 And yet your body carries a low-grade urgency that manifests as a persistent feeling of falling behind, not doing enough, or needing to produce more that has no clear connection to the actual state of things.
 This is your nervous system’s stress response running on its own momentum, independent of circumstances.
 Your body learned to be activated and doesn’t know how to stop.

-Why Your Mind Can’t Explain It
+Why Your Mind Can’t Explain or Fix It

-The leaders who develop genuine somatic awareness don’t suddenly stop working hard or stop caring about results.
+The leaders who develop it don’t stop working hard or stop caring about results.
 What changes is the quality of the signal they’re operating from.
+Decisions get made from discernment rather than anxiety or conditioning.
+Rest becomes something the nervous system can actually access.
+And leadership shifts from performing to inhabiting.

 Share this reflection